<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 Catering clients often request more than just food.
 Some may ask if you can provide everything from centerpieces to tables and chairs.
 Embrace this opportunity by offering event planning alongside catering.
 The key is to anticipate client needs and have solutions ready.
 It’s important not to simply turn down requests outright.
 Anticipate these needs, build trust, and position yourself as a trusted advisor who can offer solutions.

 If you prefer not to handle all aspects of pop-up events, consider partnering with local businesses that provide complementary services your clients might request.
-Work with event planners, furniture rental companies, and florists you trust.
+Work with event planners, furniture rental companies, and florists businesses you trust.
 This way, when clients inquire about these services, you can confidently refer them.

 You could also collaborate with these businesses to create a joint pricing sheet.
 This makes it easier for you to sell combined services and simplifies the purchasing process for customers.